triton-inference-server/hugectr_backend/docs/architecture.md

 Hence, we disable local CPU memory caching *(enabled by default)*, and instead tell HugeCTR to split the embedding table into `8` partitions, which should be spread accross a `3`-node `Redis cluster`.
 Partition assignments depends on the last couple of bits of your embedding keys.
 Hence, if the keys are somewhat uniformly distributed, you can expect that the cache partitions will also be filled at an approximately equal rate.
 The overflow margin upper-bounds the amount of embeddings that will be cached to `10 million` per partition.
 Thus, at any time at most `80 million` embedding table records will be cached by this Redis cluster.
 A copy of all records will be maintained in a `RocksDB` instance.
 Thus, any embeddings for keys that that are not yet or not anymore cached in the Redis cluster, will be looked up in this RocksDB database.

-* **Distributed Redis Cluster**
+* **Distributed Database Redis Cluster**
-Synchronous query for Redis cluster: Each Model instance looks up the required embedding keys from the localized GPU cache, which will also store the missing embedding keys (Keys not found in the GPU cache) into missing keys buffer.
+Synchronous lookup for Redis cluster: Each Model instance looks up the required embedding keys from the localized GPU cache, which will also store the missing embedding keys (Keys not found in the GPU cache) into missing keys buffer.
 The missing keys buffer is exchanged with the Redis instance synchronously, which in turn performs the look up operation on any missing embedding keys.
 Thereby, the distributed Redis cluster acts as a 2nd-level cache that can completely replace the localized parameter server for loading the complete embedded table of all models.

   Users only need to set the ip and port of each node to enable the Redis cluster service into the HugeCTR Hierarchical Parameter Server.
 However, the Redis cluster as a distributed memory cache is still limited by the size of CPU memory in each node.
 In other words, the size of the embedded table of all models still cannot exceed the total CPU memory of the cluster.
 Therefore, the user can use `"initial_cache_rate"` in `distributed_db` block to control the size of the model embedding table loaded into the Redis cluster.